The security rule editor

 Creating rules for one resource type only

 Using the Create rule from template drop-down list (in the Identification section) to select a resource type, will set the Resource filter (in the Basic section) to that selection.
 It will also automatically generate a resource filter that explicitly points out that resource type.
 For example, selecting App access will set the resource filter to App_*.
 This means that the QMC will only evaluate the rule for apps.

 To add more resource types from the basic view, click the arrow to the right of the Resource filter text box and select the resources.

 Creating a base for more advanced rules

 You can use the Basic section to quickly create the base for a rule.
 For example, you can define one resource type to apply the rule to and then a set of conditions that you will manipulate with operators other than AND/OR in the Conditions text field in the Advancedsection.
-Using the Advanced section also enables you to use the built-in functions provided with the editor.
+In the Advanced section you can use the built-in functions provided with the editor.

 Backtracking between the Advanced and Basic sections

 To enable synchronization between the Basic and Advanced sections (so called backtracking), extra parentheses are added to conditions created using the Basic section.
 Similarly, a user definition with an empty condition is automatically included in the Conditions text field if you add a resource using the Basic section.
 However, if you create your rule using the Advanced section only, and do not need backtracking, you do not need to follow these conventions.